 The Community Justice Unit (CJU) was established in 2011 as part of the New York City Council’s Task Force to Combat Gun Violence.
-Recognizing the critical need to support community-based organizations whose works is to view gun violence as a public health crisis, the CJU follows the Cure Violence model: empower communities with legal wrap-around services to develop proactive strategies to reduce violence, especially involving young people.
-We partner with Cure Violence community-based organizations to create healthier, safer communities.
+Recognizing the critical need to support community-based organizations whose work is to view gun violence as a public health crisis, the CJU follows the Cure Violence model: advocate for communities with legal wrap-around services to develop proactive strategies to reduce violence, especially involving young people.
+We partner with New York City’s Crisis Management System, a citywide network of community-based organizations, to create healthier, safer communities.
 Every day, in every borough, CJU brings equal justice to underserved communities, helping all New Yorkers effectively access legal services.

 The Legal Aid Society launched its FOIL yourself website in 2018 in order to streamline the process for New Yorkers to submit a Freedom of Information Law (FOIL) request to determine if they have been labeled by the New York City Police Department (NYPD) as a gang affiliate.
 Like the stop and frisk strategies that the NYPD relied upon in the recent past, the databases are likely to be over-inclusive and inaccurate.
 Unlike the stop and frisk records, the databases are secret, do not require even a suspicion of criminality, and are not subject to Fourth Amendment protection and judicial review.